The Bible says in First Thessalonians 2:14, For ye, brethren, became followers of

 message of salvation for all men.
 Whoever opposes the gospel opposes that good

-thing that needs to happen to all men: the hearing of the gospel.
+thing that needs to happen to all people: the hearing of the gospel.
+If someone

+is against good happening to you, then they are against you.
 If someone is

-against good happening to you, then they are against you.
-If someone is against

-the good message of the gospel of Christ going out to the whole world, then
+against the good message of the gospel of Christ going out to the whole world,

 The Apostle Paul wrote in First Thessalonians 2:16 that the Jewish